-We compared the best-fitting solutions from the three analyses to help elucidate the nature of the anomaly.
-First, we adopted the value of $\sigma_{LC} = 203.157$ ppm as derived from the EB-only analysis.
-We assert that the model describing the stellar eclipses is less sensitive to potential correlated noise sources (stochastic sources or from spot-crossings, for example), as the eclipse events are approximately identical at each epoch (outside of insignificant timing anomalies due to the planet), and provides a more robust measure of the uncorrelated noise component.
-We note that this value of $\sigma_{LC}$ is within 12\% of the root-mean-square of the best-fit EB-only residuals.
-Having adopted this width, we compute the traditional $\chi^2$ statistic for the various contributions to the likelihood.
+Adopting a fixed width for the assumed normal, uncorrelated noise of the photometric data ($\sigma_{LC}$), we can compute the traditional $\chi^2$ statistic for the various contributions to the likelihood and compare the best-fitting solutions from the three analyses described above (joint, EB-only, and EB-fixed).
+We adopt the value of $\sigma_{LC} = 203$ ppm as derived from the EB-only analysis.
+This value of $\sigma_{LC}$ is within 12\% of the root-mean-square of the best-fit EB-only residuals.
 The difference in $\chi^2$ between the joint solution and the EB-only solution considering only the radial velocity is negligible.
-For the 5302 cadences involving only the stellar eclipses we find $\chi_{EB}^2 = 5314.36$ and $\chi_{EB}^2 = 5290.02$ for the joint and EB-only (or EB-fixed, planetary) solutions, respectively.
+For the 5302 cadences involving only the stellar eclipses we find $\chi_{EB}^2 = 5314$ and $\chi_{EB}^2 = 5290$ for the joint and EB-only/EB-fixed solutions, respectively.
 The eclipsing binary solution has 5290 degrees of freedom (after having excluded parameters relating to the RV data, the planet, the planet orbit and stellar mass ratio) which suggests the EB-only solution is marginally preferred over that from the joint solution.
-When considering the 521 cadences associated with planetary transits alone, we find $\chi_{PL}^2 = 478.367$ and $\chi_{PL}^2 = 520.572$, for the joint and EB-fixed, planetary solutions, respectively.
+When considering the 521 cadences associated with planetary transits alone, we find $\chi_{PL}^2 = 478$ and $\chi_{PL}^2 = 521$, for the joint and EB-fixed solutions, respectively.
 The model for the planetary events alone has 512 degrees of freedom.
-Despite the preference for the lower $\chi_{PL}^2$ from the joint solution (which accounts for the overall lower $\chi^2$ of the joint solution despite the contamination prior and the worse-fitting EB solution), the $\chi^2_{PL}$ of the EB-fixed solution is acceptable (with a 38\% probability of having a $\chi_{EB}^2$ larger than 520.572).
-Given this and our confidence in our estimation of the contamination prior, we conclude that the preferred EB-only solutions, tabulated in the final two columns of Table~\ref{tab:Parameters} provide the most accurate assessment of the system parameters.
+Despite the preference for the lower $\chi_{PL}^2$ from the joint solution (which accounts for the overall lower $\chi^2$ of the joint solution despite the contamination prior and the worse-fitting EB solution), the $\chi^2_{PL}$ of the EB-fixed solution is acceptable (with a 38\% probability of having a $\chi_{EB}^2$ larger than 521).
+Given our confidence in our estimation of the contamination prior, we conclude that the preferred EB-only solutions, tabulated in the final two columns of Table~\ref{tab:Parameters} provide the most accurate assessment of the planetary system's parameters (both for the stellar binary and planet).
 We adopt, however, the limit on the mass of the planet from the joint analysis.